Administrative Procedure 3500

-The Chief of Police prepares and annually updates a report of all occurrences reported to Police Services and the San Jose Police Department of, and arrests for, crimes that are committed on campus and that involve violence, hate violence, theft or destruction of property, illegal drugs, or alcohol intoxication, and of all occurrences of noncriminal acts of hate violence reported to campus authorities.
-A written report shall be distributed to all students and District employees consistent with the Clery Act requirements and will also be posted on the Police Services webpage.
+The Chief of Police prepares and annually updates a report of all occurrences reported to Police Services the San Jose Police Department and the Milpitas Police Department of, and arrests for, crimes that are committed on campus and that involve violence, hate violence, theft or destruction of property, illegal drugs, or alcohol intoxication, and of all occurrences of noncriminal acts of hate violence reported to campus authorities.
+A written report shall be distributed to all students and District employees consistent with the Clery Act requirements and will also be posted on the Campus Police webpage.

 Written records of noncriminal acts of hate violence shall include at least a description of the act of hate violence, the victim characteristics, and offender characteristics, if known.

 Reporting of Crimes

 Administrative Procedure 3515

 Members of the District who are witnesses or victims of a crime should immediately report the crime to Police Services.

 In the event an employee is assaulted, attacked or menaced by a student, the employee shall notify his/her supervisor as soon as practical after the incident.
 The supervisor of any employee who is attacked, assaulted, or menaced shall assist the employee to promptly report the attack or assault to Police Services.
 The supervisor himself/herself shall make the report if the employee is unable or unwilling to do so.
 Reporting a complaint to local law enforcement will not relieve the District of its obligation to investigate all complaints of harassment.

 The District will instruct members of Police Services to notify students and employees complaining of sexual violence of their right to file a sex discrimination complaint with the District in addition to filing a criminal complaint, and to report incidents of sexual violence to Police Services if the complainant consents.